Prospect of no jab, no visa for Australian Open tennis stars | Sports-Games

 Prospect of no jab, no visa for Australian Open tennis stars

-Tennis players who havent received a COVID-19 vaccination are unlikely to get a visa to enter the country for the Australian Open in Melbourne in January, according to the political leader of the state which hosts the season-opening major.Victoria state Premier Daniel Andrews has already introduced a vaccine mandate for professional athletes competing in domestic sports leagues and people working in some industries including health.
+Elite tennis players are being urged to get a COVID-19 vaccination or risk missing the Australian Open next January.Victoria Premier Daniel Andrews, whose state hosts the season-opening major at Melbourne Park, has already introduced a vaccine mandate for professional athletes competing in domestic sports leagues and people working in some industries.

 - Country: